-Clickers are used for in home dog training Brisbane.
+Clickers are often used for in home dog training and group classes.
 A clicker is utilised as a marker signal.
 A marker is any sound you will use to tell your dog when they have done something right.
 Good timing of the marker is imperative as the exact moment that you make the chosen sound will define the behaviour that you want to continue.
 We recommend using either the clicker or the word “yes”, as these are simple and concise sounds.
 A marker MUST always be followed by a reward.
 It is the marker that points to the behaviour and the reward that reinforces that behaviour.

 So how do you introduce a clicker?

 This is an exercise that should be repeated over as many sessions as possible for the first week.
 In this exercise, it’s important to remember that the dog does not need to do anything to get a treat.
 It will make it easier if you are in a low-distraction environment which is why in home dog training is a great place to start.
 Click or say your marker word and follow it by giving a treat and repeat.
 This exercise is purely about creating an association that the marker signal always equals a treat.
 Even if you accidentally press the clicker or say the word you must give your dog a treat.
 You will know when your dog is starting to make the association as they will be looking away and when you use the marker word will whip their head looking for their treat.